The State, Use and Future of AI

 Some of Singapore’s top IT chiefs attended the CIO Asia Academy-Dell EMC Executive Lunch Briefing devoted to examining current implementations of Artificial Intelligence (AI), including Machine Learning (ML), in public and private enterprises, and its proposition for all moving forward.
 The delegates shared freely their concerns and ideas—making for a highly interactive session from beginning to end.

-Aware of the complex issues around AI adoption and application in industry and the rest of the world at large, CEO of CIO Academy Asia, P. Ramakrishna (Rama for short), took special pains to frame the discussion.
-He began with a quote by Klaus Schwab, Founder and Executive Chairman of the World Economic Forum about the Fourth Industrial Revolution (4IR) that the world is going through now.
+Aware of the complex issues around AI adoption and application in industry and the rest of the world at large, CEO of CIO Academy Asia, P. Ramakrishna, took special pains to frame the discussion.
+He began with a quote by Klaus Schwab, Founder and Executive Chairman of the World Economic Forum about the Fourth Industrial Revolution (FIR) that the world is going through now.
 One that “is characterised by a fusion of technologies that is blurring the lines between the physical, digital and biological spheres,” wrote Schwab two years ago.

-The 4IR throws up special challenges for every organisation and leaders across all industries and sectors, Rama noted.
+The FIR throws up special challenges for every organisation and leader across all industries and sectors, Ramakrishna noted.
 “Everything’s about convergence today.
 Nobody works in silos anymore.
-Convergence is already happening across industry verticals and with various game-changing technologies,” he said.
+There’s a huge convergence across industry verticals and across technologies,” he said.

 “So why the slow response, why the hesitation?
-We need to understand why leaders are not responding” said Rama.
+It’s difficult for me to accept that,” said Ramakrishna.
 “I hope to hear from our experts today–both our speakers and the attending technology leaders–about how far they have gone with AI at their organisations.”

-Before handing over the floor to the first keynote speaker of the day–James Kang, Founder and CEO of Amaris.ai, a deep learning AI firm in Singapore – Rama also said that delegates should steer clear of highly contentious issues, such as those to do with the ethics of AI and its application in the real world, as there was simply Insufficient time to address such Issues!
+Before handing over the floor to the first keynote speaker of the day–James Kang, Founder and CEO of Amaris.ai, a deep learning AI firm in Singapore – Ramakrishna also said that delegates should steer clear of highly contentious issues, such as those to do with the ethics of AI and its application in the real world, as there was simply not enough time for any discussion encompassing them.

 From Rules to Data to Self-Learning and Self-Validation